koayon/awesome-adaptive-computation/README.md

 > A smaller model does the autoregressive generation for multiple tokens and then a larger model checks the smaller model against what it would have generated in one go.
 We accept only the tokens where the two models agree and then the larger model's next token.
 > This gives exactly the same output as the larger model would have but with significantly reduced sampling time.

+**FrugalGPT, Stanford: Chen et al (2023)** [pdf](https://arxiv.org/pdf/2305.05176.pdf)

+> Some approaches for completely black box adaptive computation (i.e. from an API where you don't get logits).
+> They use completion caching and an LLM Cascade strategy where given a prompt they select n models to try sampling with, in order of increasing parameter count.
+Then the first model is samples and we check the generation with a scoring function.
+If the generation is rejected then try a more capable model.
+> Interestingly this approach provides some shielding against [inverse scaling](https://arxiv.org/pdf/2306.09479.pdf) problems.

 ## Mixture of Experts